 Boxer’s main attraction is its ability to deal with and sort emails in bulk using your own custom gestures.
 This app works with several cloud apps, too, including Dropbox, Box, Google Drive, and others.
 Much like Dropbox and Outlook, the design of the app is modern and clean, and this makes it very intuitive to work with.
 It’s an ideal solution if you need to manage emails in each of your accounts individually, or in a combined inbox.
 It even has the ability to join you into conference calls with a single tap.

-Triage aims to tackle the complexity of email on your smartphone, helping you to clean up the clutter and quickly reply to messages.
-When you log into your inbox, your new messages appear as a stack of cards.
-You can deal with them with a few gestures — just swipe up to archive a message or down to keep it in your inbox.
-If you want to deal with a particular email quickly, you can also tap the message to reply.
-Triage supports Gmail, Yahoo, and iCloud Mail, and most email services that support IMAP.
+Triage aims to tackle the complexity of email on your smartphone.
+This app helps you clean up the clutter and quickly reply to messages.
+When you log into your inbox, your new emails appear as a stack of cards.
+You can deal with them with a few gestures — swipe up to archive a message or down to keep it in your inbox.
+If you want to deal with a particular email quickly, you can also tap it to reply.
+Triage supports Gmail, Yahoo, and iCloud Mail plus most other email services that support IMAP.
 It costs $2 to download.

-Yahoo’s official mail app isn’t just for Yahoo users as you can add your Outlook, Gmail, AOL, and many other accounts.
-One of the best things about Yahoo mail is that it gives you 1,000GB of free storage so that you can keep a lot of email in your inbox without having to delete it, so it’s a great app for folks who get a lot of emails with large attachments.
-It connects to Google Drive and Dropbox so you can attach files directly from your cloud accounts, it collects your emailed coupons for stores, and even offers a host of customized swipe actions.
+Yahoo’s official mail app isn’t just for Yahoo users anymore.
+Now, you can add your Outlook, Gmail, AOL, and many other accounts.
+One of the best things about Yahoo mail is that it gives you 1,000GB of free storage.
+Even if emails inundate your inbox daily, you can still keep a lot of messages in your inbox without needing to clear out space.
+Yahoo is also a great mail app for folks who get a lot of emails with large attachments.
+It connects to Google Drive and Dropbox, too.
+You can attach files directly from your cloud accounts without a ton of extra commands.
+Yahoo also collects your emailed coupons for stores to make shopping easier.
+Plus, you can program a host of customized swipe actions.
 It’s free to download and use, but Yahoo Mail Pro — which takes away ads and includes priority customer support — costs $1 per month or $10 per year.